dorothychen-design/dorothychen-design.github.io/_pages/about.md

 ## Technical Skills

 Dorothy has experience with rapid prototyping, CAD modeling, and working in teams with diverse skillsets.
-She values both aesthetics and functionality, keeping the people that will engage with design front of mind, when designing 3D models.
+She values both aesthetics and functionality, keeping the people that will engage with the design front of mind, when designing 3D models.

 * Fused Filament Fabrication (FFF)
 * Laser cutting